PcNerd977/Alx-pre_course/README.md

-this is my second commt
+this is my second commit
+This needs to be kept up to date